geotools/geotools/docs/user/library/data/index.rst

 .. image:: /images/gt-main.png

-The gt-main module is the foundation for implementing additional :doc:`gt-api <../api/index>` DataStore formats:
+The gt-main module is the foundation for implementing additional :doc:`DataStore <../main/datastore>`
+ formats:

-* Abstract classes for :doc:`gt-api <../api/index>` DataStore implementors to start from such as **ContentDataStore** and **DirectoryDataStore**
+* Abstract classes for :doc:`DataStore <../main/DataStore>` implementors to start from such as **ContentDataStore** and **DirectoryDataStore**

 The gt-main module requires plug ins for different formats to be supplied.
-This module does not define any additional interfaces beyond those provided by *gt-api*.

 **Maven**::